 Next, learn how to cut an avocado correctly.

 The best feature of this easy salad is that you don’t have to cook anything.
 Not even shrimp.
 But sometimes you have leftovers or not a bag of cooked shrimp, so there are a few options.

 - Buy cooked shrimp – You can buy large size or tiny one cooked, peeled and deveined shrimp.
 Obviously large one will cost more, so will the wild (local) one.
 I personally think it is best to buy wild because it has not been contained in enclosed environment, fed antibiotics and etc. somewhere in Asia.

 - Grilled shrimp – You can use leftovers of this recipe or if you happen to have a bag of raw and not cooked shrimp on hand.

 - Sauteed shrimp – Here is how I like to cook shrimp in a pan.
-Just like I did for shrimp tacos.
+Just like I did for shrimp tacos with slaw.
 Saute in a hot pan in a bit of avocado oil seasoned with salt and pepper.
 That’s all you need but you can make shrimp spicy with chili powder or taco seasoning.

 What’s the Dressing?

 In this tasty salad, veggies and shrimp are dressed in scrumptious creamy and zesty yogurt dressing.
 This cold healthy shrimp salad is creamy without mayo.
 Regular or Greek yogurt do the job.

 Healthy Serving Ideas

 Here is how our family likes to eat shrimp avocado salad.

 - Put over a tostada.
 You can even make your own healthy tostadas.